Skip to content

 - Question – How can I receive training to use the EDRS?

 Answer – Web-Class Training will be available for all users.
-The training schedule is listed on the Division of Vital Records website
+The training schedule is listed on the Office of Vital Records website

 - Question – if I work for more than one facility, do I need separate user accounts for all facilities?